-In Canada this year so far COVID-19 has reported 2091 confirmed cases and 24 deaths, but the curve still has no sign of flattening, the numbers are still climbing.
-In 2003 Canada had 438 SARS cases and 44 deaths.
+In Canada this year so far COVID-19 has already reported over 44000 confirmed cases and 2300 deaths, the numbers are still climbing.
+While in 2003 Canada had 438 SARS cases and 44 deaths.

 in China, the COVID-19 caused 81807 people infected, 3283 deaths so far, while the 2003 SARS only had 5,327 people infected and 349 deaths, it was at least 10 times worse.
 And COVID-19 has much more serious impact in Europe especially Italy, Spain and USA than SARS did in 2003.

 While our present situation is very different and it seems much worse, we may still take some lessons from the past.